Bluefalcon04v/Pizza-Hut-Clone/README.md

 ___

 ## Summary
-In this Repository you will find several HTML, CSS and JS files and Images folders that have been used to make the project.
+In this Repository we have some HTML, CSS and JS files and Images folders that have been used to make the project.

 **html Files**
 > All html files have the details of particular sections